dl-solarity/hardhat-habits/README.md

 ## Tasks

-This plugin does not add tasks to Hardhat.
+This plugin does not add tasks to the Hardhat Runtime Environment.

 ## Environment extensions